data-6-berkeley/su22/_announcements/general.md

 1. [Data 6 Ed Discussion](https://edstem.org/us/courses/22794/discussion/)
 2. [Data 6 Gradescope](https://www.gradescope.com/courses/402405)

-If you don't have access to either of the websites, please email <a>jweichert@berkeley.edu</a>.
+If you don't have access to either of these websites, please email <a>jweichert@berkeley.edu</a>.

 Finally, please fill out this [welcome survey](https://forms.gle/Lt3kpKHFY2JBTKRc6) before the first day of class so we can get to know a little bit more about you and how we can best support you in the class.